WebAssembly/component-model/design/mvp/CanonicalABI.md

 The two ends of a stream are stored as separate elements in the component instance's table and each end has a separate `CopyState` that reflects what *that end* is currently doing or has done.
-This `state` field is factored out into the `CopyEnd` class that is derived below:
+This `state` field is factored out into the `CopyEnd` class that is derived below.
+The two ends also share some state which is referenced by the `shared` field and either points to a `SharedStreamImpl` (for component-created streams) or something host-defined for (host-created streams).
 ```python
 class CopyState(Enum):
   IDLE = 1